medrunner-services/api-client-ts/docs/guides/getting-started.md

 ```

 ::: info
-The refreshCallback is a function that will be called every time the client refreshes the access token.
-You can use it to store the new tokens in your application for exemple.
+You can pass a function as the second argument in the buildClient function that runs everytime the tokens are refreshed.
 :::

 Now that you have configured the client, you can start making API calls.
 Here is an example of how to get the current user: